 What to do in Psyri Athens – Shopping

-Psiri is a great little area to go shopping, and you can find businesses selling all sorts of stuff.
-You will see pretty much anything – DIY items, tools, paints, wicker baskets, pots, coils of rope and all sorts of household goodies.
-Whether you need any of those is another matter!
+Psiri is a great little area to go shopping.
+First of all, you can find shops selling all sorts of stuff in both Psyrri and Athinas street nearby.
+DIY items, tools, paints, traditional wicker baskets, pots, coils of rope and all sorts of household goodies.
+Whether you actually need any of those is another matter!

-In terms of clothes, you can find many leather goods, such as shoes, bags and belts, and it’s also possible to buy pure leather, ideal for DIY creations.
+If you are looking for clothes, you can find many leather goods, such as shoes, bags and belts.
+It’s also possible to buy pure leather, ideal for DIY creations.

-If you walk around the neighbourhood, you will spot a few boutique and alternative clothes stores.
+As you walk around the neighbourhood, you will spot a few boutique and alternative clothes stores.
 As an example, for handmade clothes and accessories, you can get in touch with The Real Intellectuals.
 If you are more into vintage stuff, Gouadeloupe will probably be more up your alley.
-Stroll around, and you will definitely discover something of interest.
+Stroll around, and you will definitely discover something interesting.

 One thing that you will immediately notice in Psyri, is the amount of graffiti everywhere.
 While to some people this brings up images of abandonment, many people like the colour that it adds to our city.

 Psiri has some of the best street art in Athens.
 Stroll around the tiny streets, and you will come across many fantastic murals and smaller art works.
-Swing by Sarri and Louka Nika streets, and you will see quite a few beautiful designs.
+Sarri and Louka Nika streets have some really beautiful designs.

-For a local, alternative experience, check out the self-organized Embros theatre, which hosts several interesting events.
-It might look daunting from the outside, but once you are past the dark exterior you will discover some cool activities.
+For an alternative local experience, check out the self-organized Embros theatre, which hosts several interesting events.
+It might look daunting from the outside, but once you are past the dark exterior you will discover a whole new world.